lmu-osc/Introduction-Simulations-in-R/number-of-simulations-nrep.md

 <img src="./assets/musd-24-10-N01.png" width="500">
 <br/>

-Now, let's do the same with a sample size `nrep` of 1000.
+Now, let's do the same with a number of repeats `nrep` of 1000.

 **mu and sd from 1000 sims N(0,1) with n=10**
 <br/>